|

 5. The language of science not only involves meaningful, clear, and

-no place in scientific language, there is no place in the language of sanity,
+There is no place in scientific language, there is no place in the language

-for vague or meaningless - that is to say, unanswerable - questions.
-Such
+of sanity, for vague or meaningless - that is to say, unanswerable -

-questions are maladjustive, tragically misdirective of human energy.
-In a
+questions.
+Such questions are maladjustive, tragically misdirective of human

-scientific way of life they are ruled out; they are frankly abandoned.
-As was
+energy.
+In a scientific way of life they are ruled out; they are frankly

-said at the conclusion of the preceding chapter, the good will and well-being
+abandoned.
+As was said at the conclusion of the preceding chapter, the good

-which the patriarch and the moralist so often and so disastrously fail to
+will and well-being which the patriarch and the moralist so often and so

 here